Rescue & Jessica

 In my own homemade effort to heal my psychological wounds, I tried to find some kind of silver lining or some deeper meaning to that day: What could I learn from it?
 How could I help in a meaningful way using what I had learned?
 It was to no avail.
-Meaning was ever out of reach, like another marathon runner I could not outpace.
+Meaning seemed out of reach, like another marathon runner I could not outpace.
 Fortunately, with time, I at least found relative relief from the oppressive PTSD.
 I had even come to accept that the whole experience would always feel completely senseless.
 Pointless.

 Until last year.